mixzky/SignShareNetwork/USER_GUIDELINES.md

 - **📈 Trending Content:** See what's popular in the community
 - **🆕 Recent Uploads:** Check out the latest content from creators
 - **🌎 Geographic Exploration:** Use the interactive globe to discover content worldwide

+### 🌐 Translation Features

+#### 📝 Video Title & Description Translation

+> 🔄 **Break down language barriers with instant translation**

+**How to Use Translation:**

+1. **Find the Translate Button:** Look for the 🌐 "Translate" button below video descriptions
+2. **Click to Translate:** Button will show spinning animation while processing
+3. **View Translation:** Title and description automatically translate to English
+4. **Switch Back:** Click "Show Original" to return to the original language

+**Translation Features:**

+- ⚡ **Instant Results:** Translations appear in seconds
+- 🔄 **Toggle Anytime:** Switch between original and translated content
+- 💾 **Cached Results:** Once translated, switching is immediate
+- 🌍 **Multiple Languages:** Supports translation from various languages to English

+> 💡 **Translation Tips:**
+>
+> - Translations help you understand content from other regions
+> - Original content is always preserved
+> - Use translations to discover global sign language variations
+> - Perfect for learning from international creators

 ---